West Liberty University Foundation Announces Permanent Endowment of Bravo Zulu Veterans Scholarship

 West Liberty University blends a small-town environment with a comprehensive college experience, fostering students’ aspirations through hands-on learning, personalized support, and unique academic programs at both undergraduate and graduate levels.
-Learn more at westliberty.edu.
+To apply or learn more about West Liberty University, visit westliberty.edu.

 The new platform allows individuals with disabilities to enjoy Hilltopper baseball with greater ease and comfort.
 In addition to increasing accessibility, the project serves as a trial site for CONSOL Innovations’ new composite decking product, which is being developed to incorporate coal waste in its formulation — a promising step forward in sustainable materials development.